arjunkhode/JavaScript-interview-preparation/README.md

 	callerObject.printWord.apply(func);//'this' becomes func

-* __If you "copy" a function to a variable and run the variable, `this` inherits the scope from the variable and not the originally referred function's parent object.__

-* __Remember it like this: "copy" statement always transfers the 'this'__

-* __When not copied, the lexical scope and the "outer environment" of that function always remains the same__

 * __If you duplicate the function and copy it.
 Then its lexical scope is not transferred.
 Because functions are objects are passed by reference.
 If you assign a function to a variable, its lexical scope is transferred__

 	```